Copydex

 Copydex is a common latex-based rubber cement in the UK.
-It can be easily recognised by its characteristic "fishy" odour.
+It can be recognised by its characteristic "fishy" odour.
 It has been owned since 1986 by Henkel.

 Uses

-Also known as "fishy glue" this contact adhesive is commonly used when sticking a variety of materials, such as paper, board, upholstery, and carpet.
-It is used widely by model makers as a "mask" to protect areas during airbrushing.
-It can be used as an alternative to Table Tennis glue.
-Copydex is also frequently used to apply false eyelashes in the theatre to make sure they stay on during entire performances.
+Also known as "fishy glue", this contact adhesive is used when sticking a variety of materials, such as paper, board, upholstery, and carpet.
+Copydex is used by model makers as a "mask" to protect areas during airbrushing.
+It is used to apply false eyelashes in the theatre.

 Composition

 Unlike many other rubber cements, it consists of latex dissolved in water.
 As such it is relatively non-toxic and so is frequently used in primary schools.
 It also contains ammonia to stabilise the rubber solution.
 This is the source of its characteristic smell.